pat-schmitt/goodbye_glaciers/_i18n/en/methods.md

 # EN: Methods

-This page describes the technical methodology used for estimating the year where the glacier is 'mostly gone' and the glacier projection visualizations.
+This page describes the methodologies used for estimating the year where the glacier is 'mostly gone' and for the glacier projection visualizations.
 The detailed explanations provided below are somewhat technical and might be challenging for non-scientists, but we have included them here to ensure full transparency.